How to Prepare for a Flood

 - Turn Around, Don't Drown - avoid walking or driving through flood waters.

-- Act quickly - save yourself, not your belongings.
+- If caught in floodwaters, act quickly - save yourself, not your belongings.

 - Listen to public officials for current emergency information and instructions.